 Big Bear History

 In a world where natural resources are becoming limited, ocean waters are becoming polluted, and city skyscrapers are blocking out the sunsets, the true value of Big Bear lies in its unspoiled natural beauty.
 Sunsets over the crystal-clear waters of Big Bear Lake will have even the most jaded travelers stop in awe.
+Stay in our gorgeous lakefront homes for the best experience!
 Even Big Bear Resort limits its developed acres, understanding our thirst for the natural.